-No player may touch the ball while they are in the goal box
+No player may touch the ball within the goal box.

 If an offensive player touches the ball within the goal box, a goal kick is awarded to the defensive team

 If a defensive player touches the ball within the goal box a penalty kick is awarded to the offensive team.